Backtesting Trading Strategies for Optimal Performance

 Backtesting is an important tool in the tool set of financial traders.
 By using historical data, you can backtest and see if your assumptions are correct.
 It helps to evaluate the feasibility of trading strategies.

 Backtesting is considered an important tool in the concentration of financial traders' tools.
 Think about it, before you buy anything, whether it's a phone or a car, do you need to check brand history, features, etc., and check if it's worth it.
-The same principle applies to transactions.
+The same principle applies to trade.

 Key decisions for backtesting trading strategies, professional interpretation of 'backtesting trading strategies'

-What is backtesting?
+What is Backtesting?

 Backtesting trading strategies is the process of testing trading assumptions/strategies based on historical data.